Calumet City Historical Society and Museum

 July 10 - "The Great Chicago Fire" by Jennifer Warner.

 September 11 - "Globe, Liberty, Schrum, and areas before Calumet City" by David Postma.
-Special 9/11 Tribute - Annual Raffle Drawing.
+Special 9/11 Tribute; The Annual Raffle.

 Sept.
 17 - Flea Market and Arts & Crafts Sale at the Heritage Cabin!